 Now that we can safely say that we aren't about to cut open a live subject - it's time to proceed.

-BioWare games have been observed to follow a certain pattern in terms of their general story structure, with some deviation from the formula in order to keep things fresh, and this is OK.
+BioWare games have been observed to follow a in terms of their general story structure, with some deviation from the formula in order to keep things fresh, and this is OK.
 Why mess with an approach that works, right?
 If you have the skills and dedication necessary to keep a formulaic approach different enough to be interesting, then more power to you.
 Twisting, turning and freshening up will only work for a short while before it turns into mangling and stops achieving the desired effect.

 The first hey now, wait a minute moment I had with a BioWare game was during Neverwinter Nights.
 I was starting to sprout hair on my neck at that time, and was already deep enough into games that I spent a New Year's celebration playing Shadows of Amn.
 I just managed to get Haer'dalis into my party when the celebratory countdown began.
 Looking back, its probably not something I should be proud of, but it serves to illustrate, once again, that BioWare games were something special at the time, and that I loved what the company was producing with an obsessiveness only a teenager can muster.